Frequently Asked Questions.

 If you have any questions, please contact your student’s school.
 We hope this new school notification system is easier to manage, giving you the flexibility to change how you are contacted.

-On-line registration for the 2014-2015 academic year is underway.
-Please take a moment to review the Course Catalogin determining what courses to register for.
+On-line registration is open.
+Please take a moment to review the Course Catalog (find it in quicklinks under Scholars) in determining what courses to register for.
 After reviewing the Course Catalog you may register for your classes here.